adiasg/eth2-slashing-protection-rebuild/README.md

 These entries prevent the validator from making attestations until the justified epoch is at least `current_epoch - 1`, and from proposing blocks in the current slot, because of [slashing protection conditions 2, 4, and 5](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-3076.md#conditions).

 ##### Validator Activity Implications
-This may lead to some false positives from the slashing prevention detection component (i.e., messages that are not actually slashable are identified as slashable).
-However, **the validator *WILL* lose out on rewards because of inactivity in *at least* the current epoch.**
+This may lead to some false positives from the slashing prevention detection component (i.e., messages that are not actually slashable are identified as slashable). **The validator *WILL* lose out on rewards because of inactivity in *AT LEAST* the current epoch.**

 Further, if the Eth2 network does not produce new justified blocks, the validator will remain offline.
 Notably, if a large fraction (`> 1/3`rd) of validators are offline, a validator using a slashing protection file produced by this method will remain offline until the network recovers.